 By far the greatest difficultly people have photographing in moonlight is finding accurate focus.
 Accustomed to reliable daylight autofocus, they scratch their heads when everything seems to be set properly, yet their camera refuses respond when the shutter-button is pressed.
-The problem is, the camera is hunting in vain for focus because moonlight just isn’t bright enough for autofocus.
+The problem is, the camera is hunting in vain for focus because moonlight usually isn’t bright enough for autofocus.
 And since there is no fixed infinity point on a zoom lens (the infinity point varies with the focal length—trust me), the old prime lens trick of dialing the focus all the way out to infinity doesn’t work either.

 Fortunately, all is not lost.
 Follow this multi-step process each time you adjust your focal length and all will be fine:

 The above method works best for DSLR cameras.
 On my Sony mirrorless bodies, I usually just magnify a bright star and manually focus until it’s the smallest dot possible.
 If you want to autofocus on the moon with a mirrorless camera, you’ll need to drop your shutter speed until you can see detail in the moon—otherwise the moon will be so bright that all focusable detail is lost.

 I’ve said it once, but I’ll say it again: once you think you’ve achieved focus, magnify an image on your LCD to verify its sharpness.
 Once you’ve confirmed that you are indeed focused, there’s no need to verify again unless you change focal length or turn the focus ring (but I still check every half dozen or so frames, just to be sure I haven’t inadvertently changed my focus).

 I strongly encourage you to shoot moonlight in raw mode.
 A raw image increases your margin for error (it’s easier to correct mistakes in a raw image than in a jpeg image), and gives you total control over your light temperature (white balance).